Yakuhito/yakuhito.github.io/about.md

 ### Twitter Personality

 I like to think that I'm pretty popular on [Twitter](https://twitter.com/yakuh1t0).
-My follower count isn't high, but at least I managed to pass 100 followers.
+My follower count isn't high, but at least I managed to pass 300 followers.

 ### Capture-The-Flag Contests

 This is probably why you are here.
 In 2019, I was a member of [C0Br@](https://ctftime.org/team/70205).
 The same year I moved to [HTsP](https://ctftime.org/team/58218), and I've been playing CTFs with them ever since.
 HTsP is like a second family to me and I don't plan on leaving them anytime soon.

 I was also a member of Romania's 2019 ECSC team, which [managed to win the first place in the finals](https://ecsc.eu/archive).
-With some luck, I'll qualify for the 2020 team as well.
+With some luck, I'll qualify for the 2020 team as well. (update: CORNAAAAAAAA)

 ### Hack The Box